yanpla/yanplaRoles/README.md

 ### Snitch

 The Snitch is a crewmate role.
 If the snitch completes all their tasks, the Impostors's names will turn red for them.

+### Janitor

+The Janitor is an impostor role that can clean up bodies.

 ### Captain